 And a fat-to-protein ratio of about 54%.

 When you consider the protein-boosting effect of the garbanzo beans, pea products, flaxseed and quinoa, this looks like the profile of a kibble containing a moderate amount of meat.

-Pinnacle Grain Free is a plant-based dry dog food using a moderate amount of various species as its main sources of animal protein, thus earning the brand 4 stars.
+Pinnacle Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.